BLA's Operation Herof: A Resurgent Threat

 We are a small, dedicated team at The Probe, committed to in-depth, slow journalism that dives deeper than daily headlines.
 We can't sustain our vital work without your support.
 Please consider contributing to our social impact projects: Support Us or Become a Member of The Probe.
 Even your smallest support will help us keep our journalism alive.

 The intensity of this operation, particularly on the ground, indicates a significant strategic revival of the BLA, one that could have far-reaching consequences for Pakistan's security in the coming months or even years.
-A comparative analysis of terrorism-related fatalities in Balochistan over the fir
+A comparative analysis of terrorism-related fatalities in Balochistan over the first

 BLA's Operation Herof: A Resurgent Threat